LohitoBurrito/ECE445_Surveillance_Drone/README.md

 I sent this schematic to Lohit, who latered added it into our design.

+Our meeting with the TA was very productive and helpful.
+Since neither I nor my groupmates have much experience with PCB design, we are quite concerned with if we going about it the right way and if our schematic is any good.
+We plan to send our schematic to the TA later this week so that she can review it and give us feedback.
+We also will get confirmation on whether breakout boards (and ESCs) are allowed in our design, as the SIM7600 is an extremely complex module to design around.

 ## 09/29/24: Worked on Design Document

 I spent much of my time today working on our project's design document.
 I began by reviewing the provided documentation and examples on the assignment from the course website, taking note of key elements we would need to include.
 Then, I created the document and made the basic outline.
 I ported over much of the information from the proposal that could be re-used, such as information for the Introduction and Ethics and Safety.
 However, I re-read the feedback Professor Fliflet provided us on our initial Project Proposal and realized we would need to discuss, as a team, to make some serious adjustments to our project.
 It seems that the professor is concerned about the scope of our project and implied that the building a drone AND creating the sophisticated software suite may be too much for this class.
 I am now exploring the option of adjusting our project to be focused on creating the software suite and the drone electronics, rather than a flying drone itself.
 I am not sure if this is enough to be a project for this class, though, so I have contacted our TA for feedback.